Family & Internal Medicine

-Young and old, male and female—family physicians are ready to provide personal, primary care for all the members of your family.
-At the heart of this specialty is the patient-physician relationship within the context of community and family.
+Family and internal medicine providers provide personal, comprehensive, and continuing primary care to you and your whole family.
+At the heart of these specialties is the patient-physician relationship within the context of community and family.

 - You don't have a primary care provider (PCP).
 It's important to have an established PCP when you're healthy so that if you become ill, you will have a physician to turn to who already knows you well.

 - You're due for a regular check-up, screening or preventative treatment.